napari/napari/docs/source/events/perfmon.rst

 that are easier to understand.

-Use the :func:`perf_timer<napari.utils.perf.perf_timer>` context object to time a single block of code, if you don't want to time an entire function or method.
+Use the :func:`perf_timer<napari.utils.perf.perf_timer>` context object to time a single block of code, if you don't want to time an entire function.

 Use :func:`add_instant_event<napari.utils.perf.add_instant_event>` and
 :func:`add_counter_event<napari.utils.perf.add_counter_event>` to annotate